Reviewed by Karlie Stiles, AANP, FNP, Specialist in Family Medicine

 What causes sciatica?

 Sciatica typically occurs when the sciatic nerve is compressed, inflamed, or pinched.
 The nerve branches from your hips down to your legs.
-The most common reasons for this type of nerve compressions are due to a herniated disk, trauma to the spine, bone spur on the spine, or narrowing of the spine.
+The most common reasons for this type of nerve compression are due to a herniated disk, trauma to the spine, bone spur on the spine, or narrowing of the spine.
 The nerve can also be compressed by a tumor or damaged by another disease, such as diabetes.
 Typically, sciatica only affects one side of the body.

 What are some of the risk factors?